rdkcentral/Thunder/Source/WPEFramework/doc/ControllerPlugin.md

 <a name="property.threads"></a>
 ## *threads [<sup>property</sup>](#head.Properties)*

-Provides access to the provides information on workerpool threads.
+Provides access to the workerpool threads.

 > This property is **read-only**.